Your Guide to Caring for Russian Blue Kittens

 Step 4: Schedule and Continue Veterinary Care

-Your kitten should already have age appropriate vaccinations started.
+Your kitten should already have age-appropriate vaccinations started.
+Continue with:

 Fecal testing if recommended